Skip to content

 Basic alarm system – £150-£300

-A basic system with motion sensors, entry sensors, alarm panel and siren can be purchased and installed for £150-£300 in a small to medium sized home.
-This usually includes a 12 month monitoring contract.
+You can purchase and install a basic system with motion sensors, entry sensors, alarm panel, and siren for £150-£300 in a small to medium-sized home.

 Professionally installed system – £500-£1,500